If You Can’t Trust a Land Trust… Part 2

 There’s a little bridge to cross the little stream that feeds (drains?) the pond.
 I found a side trail that took me over towards some houses – which I can’t really recommend.
 However, year after year, the EGLT puts on a “Fairy House” building workshop and then brings kids out into these easily accessible woods to place their houses.
 Evidence remains:

 Not sure you need to go find this too, but hey, maybe you’re totally into this stuff.
 As for me, I had seen enough and completed the trail around the pond.
 It took me back out to the road (my car in sight) and along the roadside side of the pond.

 Whereupon I saw a painted turtle chilling out.
-While this may seem like a silly little group of East Granby hikes – and it kind of is – it meant I was three entities closer to “completing” the town.
+While this may seem like a silly little group of East Granby hikes – and it kind of is – I enjoyed each one for what it was.
 So I did a little fairy dance as I made my way back to my car.